-- Bake 10-12 minutes, or until just starting to golden.
+- Bake until the scones just start to become golden, 10-12 minutes.
 Baking for too long will result in dry scones, so it's better to slightly underbake than to overbake.

-- Cool 5 minutes on the baking sheet, then transfer to a cooling rack to cool 5 more minutes before enjoying.
+- Cool 5 minutes on the baking sheet, then serve.

 - Keep leftovers covered in the fridge and briefly warm them in the microwave, 10 seconds per scone.